ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/design_docs/Reflectometers.md

 1. Bump strips what does it do
     - Switches off all motor amplifiers but this means that the motors relax and so after this has happened you need to reposition all motors to where they were.
 In SECI this mean pressing the move button.
 There is also a message that appears on both the motor table and on the refl server saying that this has happened.
 Added ticket
 1. Bender offspec analyser: Which motor drives chi?
 Do you need to change motor settings?
-    - Driven by the huber motor
+    - Driven by the Huber motor